Meteorchestra/feh-simulator/README.md

 Also try 'python battleSim.py findbuilds.txt HERONAME' - you can specify the hero name as an additional argument to easily use the same options for multiple heroes.

 The provided options.txt is a sample options file and contains information about the currently available options.

+Note that this currently requires Python 2.7 - https://www.python.org - I might bring it up to 3.x if it's not too much trouble.